A Guide to Thu Dau Mot and Binh Duong Province, Vietnam

 - Hoàng Cung – serves up traditional Hue food in a gorgeous setting.
 It’s a bit of a hidden treasure.
 The restaurant is mostly outdoors and is really quite beautiful, while the food is delicious and reasonably priced.

 - Huong Viet – Located across the street from the Becamex Hotel, it’s a convenient location and the food is quite good.
 I really love the tofu wrapped in tin foil with vegetables and seafood.
 Their ribs are also very good, but I can never find them on their English menu, so you might have to ask for them specifically (the owner speaks a bit of English).
+They now have a second location that’s literally within a stones throw of the first one.

 - VitaBBQ – Located in the Becamex tower.
 The tables have built in grills where you cook your own food (or you can get the waitress to do it for you).
 This place is great if you have a fair-sized group.
 The bo pho mai (beef wrapped around cheese) is to die for.
-They also own a beer club just across the hall that offers great views, but sometimes loud music.
+They also own a beer club just across the hall that offers great views, but usually loud music.

 - Mimi’s – Across the road from the Becamex Hotel, this popular expat spot serves delicious Indian food.

 There are a ton of cafes in Thu Dau Mot.
 They range from stands with plastic stools, to quiet garden-settings, to indoor air-conditioned Starbucks-style venues that serve lattes and espresso.
 Vietnamese coffee is delicious and very addictive, but be careful, it’s spiked with sweetened condensed milk, so there are a lot of calories in it.
 Recently, Korean/Taiwanese-style tea cafes have become quite popular with the Vietnamese youth.
-They serves delicious cups of sweet fruity tea that can be ordered a variety of different ways.
+They serve delicious cups of sweet fruity tea and milk tea that can be ordered a variety of different ways.

 My favorite cafe is L3 Coffee, located on the north-side of Phu Loi street (see map).
 They serve espresso, mochas, lattes, and a cappuccino that would be too pretty to drink if it wasn’t also very tasty.
 The owners, a young married couple, will always greet you with a smile.
 I come here so often that they painted me on the wall.

 The Vietnamese are big beer drinkers.
 It’s available at almost any restaurant.
 Don’t be surprised if you sit down in a restaurant and the waitress brings a whole case of beer to the table, pouring it into your glass faster than you can even drink it.
 Wine is available at only some restaurants.
-If you prefer mixed drinks, head to JDs Bar and Grill, or one of the hotels.
+If you prefer mixed drinks, head to JDs Bar and Grill, Mimi’s, Billy’s, or one of the hotels.

 Popular activities in the area include: shooting pool (there are pool halls everywhere), seeing a movie at one of the four cinemas, window shopping along Yersin street, singing karaoke, going to the gym or to a yoga class, playing tennis, going to a spa for a massage, getting manicure/pedicure, golfing, and going to one of the nearby water parks.